Felony DUI – An Overview

-In California, second and third arrests for driving under the influence of alcohol (DUI) often result in misdemeanor charges.
+In California, first, second and third arrests for driving under the influence of alcohol (DUI) often result in misdemeanor charges.
 However, the District Attorney may file felony DUI charges against the accused in cases where:

-- A fourth DUI arrest occurs within 10 years of the three prior DUI convictions.
+- A fourth DUI arrest occurs within 10 years of the three prior DUI convictions;

-- The accused DUI driver causes injury or death to others.
+- The accused DUI driver causes injury or death to others;

 - Blood-alcohol level at the time of arrest or past driving record requires additional charges.